 Purchases to cover a short position and stabilizing transactions, as well as other purchases by the underwriters for their own accounts, may have the effect of preventing or retarding a decline in the market price of our stock, and together with the imposition of the penalty bid, may stabilize, maintain or otherwise affect the market price of the common stock.
 As a result, the price of the common stock may be higher than the price that otherwise might exist in the open market.
 The underwriters are not required to engage in these activities and may end any of these activities at any time.
-These transactions may be effected on Nasdaq, in the over-the-counter market or otherwise
+These transactions may be effected on the otherwise.

-We estimate that our share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$4.3 million.
-We have agreed to reimburse the underwriters for certain of their expenses in an amount up to \$45,000.
-The underwriters have agreed to reimburse us for certain expenses incurred by us in connection with this offering upon the completion of this offering.
+We estimate that our share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$.
+We have agreed to reimburse the underwriters for certain of their expenses in an amount up to \$.

-We have agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act.
+We and the selling stockholders have agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act.